Now that you've selected your Instant Pot model, the very first thing every new Instant Pot owner

 want to prepare a recipe that doesn’t include enough liquid to make

 sufficient steam to build up pressure.
-What you do is use the Trivet that
+What you do is use the Trivet

-pot and cook your food), and place your uncooked
+pressurize the pot and cook your food), and place your uncooked

 food into an oven proof cooking pot that will fit inside the Instant Pot

 liner.
-Typically people either use a tall enough
+Typically people either use

-pot to bring it near the top of the liner, or fashion a
+under the cooking pot to bring it near the top of the liner, or fashion a

 sling out of Aluminum Foil placed under the cooking pot, allowing it to

 be lowered into the main pot and later used to lift it out.
 People use

 the PIP method to cook cakes, bread, egg bites, cheesecake, and the